 Features

-Voidleap gives you the deepest scaffolding in the market, runs locally on your machine, and shows you everything it does.
-Nineteen sections that go deeper than the hero.
+Voidleap Code gives you the deepest scaffolding in the market, runs locally on your machine, and shows you everything it does.

 The deepest customization layer in any AI coding tool — visual when you want, frontmatter when you don't.

-Voidleap is a workshop, not a catalog.
+Voidleap Code is a workshop, not a catalog.
 Every agent, skill, hook, MCP server, slash command, keybinding, security rule, and automation that ships with the app is a starting point you can copy, edit, and make your own.
-The visual editors are for when that's faster.
-The raw-frontmatter toggle is for when you want full control.

 Custom agents have richer frontmatter than anything else available.
 Per-agent model and provider.
 Per-agent effort and thinking budget.
 Allowed and denied tools, MCP, skills, and subagents.
-Path access rules with paths.allow and paths.deny.
+Path access rules with allow and deny.
 Context isolation mode (none, conversation, fork).
 Input mode (default, read-only, careful, yolo).
 Custom system instructions.
 Provider-specific variants like my-agent.anthropic.md and my-agent.openai.md that resolve automatically so you can tune prompts per model.

 Custom skills bundle instructions and resources into reusable units.
 Inline or fork execution.
 Tool-allowlist restrictions.
-Bind to a slash command (/my-skill).
 Optional model and agent overrides.
 Bundle scripts, references, and assets in subfolders.

 Custom hooks wire to events — file change, tool call, agent start or complete — with shell or skill handlers.
 Custom MCP servers configure HTTP/JSON-RPC, env-substituted headers, allow/deny tool lists, and auth flows.
-Custom slash commands bind any skill to /your-command.
-Custom keybindings come with conflict detection.
-Custom security rules and quick actions live alongside everything else.
+Custom slash commands bind any skill or agent to /your-command.
+Custom keybindings.
+Custom security rules and quick actions.

 Privacy & Local-First